UofT-EcoSystem/CSCD70/0-LLVM_Docker/README.md

 # LLVM Docker Image

 This folder contains the LLVM *Docker* image which you could use to run experiments or build examples in any OS.
+You can skip this section if you are running experiments on the UG workstations since they already have LLVM installed.

 ## Introduction